da4all/da4all.github.io/_cards/principlesforadvancingequitabledatapractice.md

 ---
 layout: page
 inline: false
-group: Reading
+resource: Reading
 domain: Understanding Data
 subdomain: Defining Data

 title: "Principles for Advancing Equitable Data Practice"

+teaser: >
+  In this blog post, Gaddy and Scott share highlights from the session around what data equity means, why ‘data is objective’ is a myth, and how you can begin to build a more equitable data practice.

+profile:
+    source: https://resultslab.com/blog-foundations-of-data-equity/#1674152295196-987e18dd-deaa
+    author: Marcus Gaddy and Kassie Scott
+    date: June 2020
+    license:
-description: "Gaddy, Marcus and Kassie Scott.
+    citation: "Gaddy, Marcus and Kassie Scott.
 'Principles for Advancing Equitable Data Practice.'
 Urban.org, June 2020, https://resultslab.com/blog-foundations-of-data-equity/#1674152295196-987e18dd-deaa.
 Accessed 4 June 2023.
 (Copyright © June 2020.
 Urban Institute.
 Permission is granted for reproduction of this file, with attribution to the Urban Institute.)"
-lastname: Gaddy & Scott

-teaser: >
-  In this blog post, Gaddy and Scott share highlights from the session around what data equity means, why ‘data is objective’ is a myth, and how you can begin to build a more equitable data practice.

-profile:
-    name: "Principles for Advancing Equitable Data Practice"
-    group: Reading
-    domain: <a href="../understanding-data/">Understanding Data</a>
-    subdomain: <a href="../defining-data/">Defining Data</a>
-    source: https://resultslab.com/blog-foundations-of-data-equity/#1674152295196-987e18dd-deaa
-    author: Marcus Gaddy and Kassie Scott
-    date:
-    license:
     align: right

 ---